semaphoreci/docs/docs/docs/using-semaphore/pipelines.md

 </TabItem>
 </Tabs>

-### Promoting with the API
+### Promoting with the API {#api-promotions}

 <Available/>

-You can pass parameter values to the promotion when it is triggered using the *Semaphore API*.
+You can pass parameter values to the promotion when it is triggered using the _Semaphore API_.

 The following is an example of a curl call that includes parameters: